In this French grammar lesson, you will learn about devoir conjugation in the present tense.

 In this section on devoir conjugation in the present tense we will focus on pronunciation.

-There are 2 important rules to take into account when we want to pronounce a devoir conjugation in French.
+There are 2 important rules to take into account when you want to pronounce a devoir conjugation in French.

-- The je, tu, and il/elle/on form all have the same pronunciation.
-The s, s, and t are not pronounced.
+- The je, tu, and il/elle/on verb forms all have the same pronunciation.
+The -s and –t endings are not pronounced.
+It is just the “doi” part that gets pronounced.

 Example Sentences with Devoir Conjugations